soapbox-pub/rebased/docs/API/pleroma_api.md

 * Authentication: required
 * Params:
     * `block_from_strangers`: BOOLEAN field, blocks notifications from accounts you do not follow
-    * `privacy_option`: BOOLEAN field.
+    * `hide_notification_contents`: BOOLEAN field.
 When set to true, it removes the contents of a message from the push notification.
 * Response: JSON.
 Returns `{"status": "success"}` if the update was successful, otherwise returns `{"error": "error_msg"}`

 ## `/api/pleroma/healthcheck`